 You can find this option, called Create Stubs from Search, in Settings > Editor.

 Of course, since Stub is just a plain old tag, you can also manually mark a Rem as a stub by typing

 ##Stub, if you want to add it to your list of things to expand later.

 The Stub Tag

 As with any other tag, if you navigate to the Stub Tag, you’ll find all the stubs that currently exist, along with the dates they were created and their backlinks, so you can quickly work out why you created the Rem and what its context is if you’ve forgotten.

 Each stub Rem is shown in a portal, so you can easily add details or move it right from the list.
 When you've finished making changes, you can remove the Stub tag by clicking the X.

 While Doing Research

 Similarly, whether for a new class, language, or chapter, you might run into new terminology or references you are not yet familiar with.
-Make them a Stub as a way to remember to return to them later.
+Make them into stubs so you'll remember to return to them later.
 This will help you take more comprehensive notes, more easily find gaps and holes in your knowledge, and keep your notes well structured and organized.